pimcore/generic-data-index-bundle/doc/01_Installation/README.md

  ## Bundle Installation

-To install the Generic Data Index bundle, follow the three steps below:
+To install the Generic Data Index bundle, follow the steps below:

 1) Install the required dependencies: